 There is a common misconception that landing pages are all the same and that following generic templates is the best approach.
 However, in the world of ecommerce, this is not the case.

 Simply relying on default templates may cause you to miss easy ecommerce gains.
-It’s important to understand the differences between various types of ecommerce pages you can use as landing pages and their specific benefits, so you can make informed choices to optimise your ecommerce efforts and achieve better results.
+It’s important to understand the differences between various types of ecommerce pages you can use as landing pages and their specific benefits, so you can make informed choices to optimize your ecommerce efforts and achieve better results.

 In a recent a recent research done by Apexure, it was revealed that 66% of the Top 100 Shopify stores sent their PPC traffic to the homepage and the rest to either category or product pages.